LensPlaysGames/CMake_OpenGLBasics/README.md

 For full documentation visit the [CMake Home Page](https://cmake.org/) and the [CMake Documentation Page](https://cmake.org/documentation). \
 The [CMake Community Wiki](https://gitlab.kitware.com/cmake/community/-/wikis/home) also references useful guides and recipes.

-Included is a `build_cmake.bat` file that can be ran to build the program using the default CMake generator for your system. \
+Included is a `build_cmake.bat` file that can be ran to build the program using the default CMake generator for your system.

 For Windows, the default generator is Visual Studio 17 2022, which is exactly what I use. \
 That means to generate a solution, all one has to do is double click the `.bat`. \
-From there, you can build the solution in Visual Studio to get a `.exe` to run. \
+From there, you can build the solution in Visual Studio to get a `.exe` to run.

-You could also edit the `build_cmake.bat` to use any generator you wish with the `-G "Name of Generator"` option.
+For Linux, the default generator is Makefile, or just Make. \
+That means, once you run `sh build_cmake.bat`, navigate to the build directory and run `make`. \
+This will generate a file that may be executed successfully.

+For further instructions, find your specific platform/generator below!

 First, determine which build system generator of CMake you would like to use. \
 Build system generators are **platform specific**, so be sure to choose the correct one for your environment. \